acedge123/api-docs-template/README.md

 ### Scoring Model

-There may be a scoring model associated with Choices, Multiple choices and Slider questions.
+There may be a scoring model associated with Open, Choices, Multiple choices and Slider questions.
 Points for that question will be determined by value calculated via formula, if it exists, or by question value directly and defined set of value ranges.
 For Multiple choices type question without formula, points will be determined as sum of separate points for each provided value.
-Scoring model formula may contain questions of Choices and Slider types (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in scoring model formula calculation.
+Scoring model formula may contain questions of Open, Choices and Slider types (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in scoring model formula calculation.

 - X-axis score equals sum of scoring model weight multiplied by determined points for all questions with scoring model with x-axis equals True;